 The City of Surrey’s Festival & Event Support Team (FEST) can help make your event a success.
 Before your event is approved, the FEST committee reviews your event application to make sure it matches the characteristics of a special event and follows City bylaws.

-Complete the following steps to get started:
+Complete these steps to get started